zhanghaoyang0/covid_survey/readthedocs/source/index.rst

 Comments and feedbacks
 =======================

-Feel free to contact me via zhanghaoyang0@hotmail.com You may star the project at `here <https://github.com/zhanghaoyang0/covid_survey>`.
+Feel free to contact me via zhanghaoyang0@hotmail.com.

+You may star the project at https://github.com/zhanghaoyang0/covid_survey.

 .. image:: dogwithhat.png
    :width: 200